Should You Choose CompleteCase or Untangle for a Connecticut Divorce?

 When to Get Professional Help

-Both CompleteCase and Untangle are designed for uncontested divorces where spouses can work together.
-However, even amicable divorces sometimes benefit from professional guidance.
+Both CompleteCase and Untangle are best suited for people who can work toward an uncontested divorce.
+Neither product should be treated as a substitute for legal advice in a high-risk case.
 Consider consulting a Connecticut family law attorney if your situation involves:

 - Significant assets or complex property division questions